 Do-si-do and away we go!—to a square dance party!
 Gather the kiddos and line them up for some country-style dancing, rustic food, and western-themed fun at this hoedown celebration.

 A simple, rustic-themed invitation can be the perfect way to invite guests to your square dance party.
-For instance, cardstock adorned with decorative embellishments such as horseshoes, cowboy boots or cowboy hats will set the tone for this your country-themed event.
+For instance, cardstock adorned with decorative embellishments such as horseshoes, cowboy boots, or cowboy hats will set the tone for your country-themed event.

 Make sure to include a line in your invitation text that asks guests to come dressed for square dancing.

 If you have a barn available to use for the occasion, this venue certainly suits the theme of the party.
 Lack of access to a barn, however, doesn’t have to stop you from throwing a hoedown.
 You can transform a party room or even your home’s garage into a barn with decorations such as hay bales, scarecrows, and lanterns.
 The most important thing is that there is plenty of open floor space for dancing.
 If you can’t find that kind of space indoors, consider hosting the square dance party outside in an area with open spaces.

 In addition to the dance space, you’ll need to consider the music.
 Whether you enlist a band, hire a disc jockey, or plan to do the music yourself, you’ll need to make sure your party space can accommodate the necessities for bringing the music to the dance floor.

 Decorations for a square dance party can follow a western, country, or rustic theme.
 Some suggestions for your country decor include:

 - Bandannas: use them as placemats, napkins, or fold them over a long length of rope to create a bandana garland.

 - Hay bales: use them as props and for seating.